Best ways to study for June exams

 1. Divide an exams paper into Smaller Tasks

-The whole exam may requires too much concentration and discipline, so it would be a good idea to divide it into smaller sections over 10 – 20 minutes at a time.
-A whole exam requires time, dedication and focus, might seem intimating and overwhelming, and can awaken reluctance to tackle.
-A small part seems easier to carry through and there is less resistance.
+The whole exam may require too much concentration and discipline, so it would be a good idea to divide a question paper into smaller sections over 10 – 20 minutes at a time.

 2. Reducing Distractions